 Generally, tax returns and return information are confidential, as required by section 6103.
 However, section 6103 allows or requires the Internal Revenue Service to disclose or give the information shown on your return to others as described in the Code.
 For example, we may disclose your tax information to the Department of Justice for civil and/or criminal litigation, and to cities, states, the District of Columbia, and U.S. commonwealths and possessions for use in administering their tax laws.
 We may also disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.

 The time needed to complete and file these forms will vary depending on individual circumstances.
 The estimated average times are: Form W-2-30 minutes; Form W-3-28 minutes; Form W-2c-40 minutes; Form W-3c-51 minutes.
 If you have comments concerning the accuracy of these time estimates or suggestions for making these forms simpler, we would be happy to hear from you.
-You can write to the Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:M:S, 1111 Constitution Ave.
+You can write to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Do not send Forms W-2 and W-3 to this address.
-Instead, see Where to file paper Forms W-2 and W-3 on page 4.
+Instead, see Where to file paper Forms W-2 and W-3.

-Form W-2 Reference Guide for Box 12 Codes (See the box 12 instructions.)
+Form W-2 Reference Guide for Box 12 Codes